When is the best time to visit Germany?

 Traveling to Germany in spring (March, April and May)

-The months of March, April and May are considered the spring season in Germany.
-March and April are often a “mixed bag”.
-It can still be very cold and there can even be snowfall in March and April.
-But it can also be milder.
 There is a saying in Germany, which rhymes in German: “April, April, macht, was er will”.
-This translates to: “April, April, does whatever he wants” in English.
+This translates to: “April, April, does whatever it wants” in English.
 It refers to the fact that the weather often changes quickly in April.
 Sometimes, it can feel like there are all four seasons in one day.

 May is usually warmer.
-The 1st of May is a national holiday (May Day or Labor Day) in Germany.
+The 1st of May is a national holiday (“May Day” or “Labor Day”) in Germany.
 If the weather is nice, Germans like to spend this holiday outdoors, for example on a cycling tour.
 From mid-April, you will also get the home-grown white asparagus (called “weißer Spargel” in German) in restaurants all over the country.

 White asparagus with potatoes, fish and Sauce Hollandaise.
 Photo: Envato Elements

-The native asparagus season is relatively short.
+The native German asparagus season is relatively short.
 It starts in April and ends on the 24th of June (Saint John’s Day) each year.
 The home-grown white asparagus is often served with potatoes or “Kroketten” (a kind of crunchy potatoes) and a butter-based sauce called “Sauce Hollandaise”.

-Just like in the US, the clocks in Germany (and Europe) are moved backwards and forwards for daylight savings each year.
-For now at least.
-The European Union is discussing to get rid of daylight savings.
-But so far, nothing has been decided.
-Bear in mind though that the clocks are moved backwards and forwards at different times than in the US.
+Bear in mind though that in Germany, the clocks are moved backwards and forwards at different times than in the US.
 On the last Sunday in March, the clocks are set forward one hour and on the last Sunday in October, they are set back one hour.

 Me at an apple farm in Jork in the “Altes Land” region near Hamburg in April 2022